Fennel's blog - the golden rules of writing

 6. Put aside the draft.
 Give it time to ‘breathe’.
 It’s important to rest your work before you edit it again.
 As a minimum leave it for a few hours, but ideally for a few weeks.
 This allows you to view it again with fresh eyes – spotting all the errors that you were blind to before.

-7. Do a proofread.
+7. Proofread.
 Perhaps the biggest risk to a writer is proofreading your own work.
 If you don’t know a rule of grammar, it’s unlikely that you’ll have learnt it by the time you get to the editing stage.
 Ideally get someone else to do the proofreading – and potentially a third person to critique it.
 But if you don’t have someone suitably skilled to do this, then print out your work (this is important, as we read differently on paper to on a screen) and read it aloud slowly.
 If it doesn’t sound right, it probably isn’t.
+Edit to correct things that don't 'flow' in natural speech.

 8. Do a super critical – and very slow – final read through.
 Again, use a printed copy.
 Use a pencil or pen to track each word, one at a time, checking for typos and misspellings.
 Anticipate your readers’ reactions and viewpoints, ensure all statements will stand up to scrutiny, and check that your intended message is clear.